-Let's be real.
+Let's be realistic.
 Money can do good things.
 It can make life much easier and much more enjoyable.

-Money is the key to quality health care.
-You can go to the doctor, dentist, and optometrist more often and afford the care and medications you need.
-Life is lousy if you're sick, and money can prevent and help cure sickness.
+Money is the key to better quality health care.
+You can go to the doctor, dentist, and eye doctor more often and afford the care and medications you need.
+Life is miserable when you're sick, and money can help prevent and cure sickness.

 If you have sufficient money, you can also pay for better food, shelter and clothing.
-Most of us take these things for granted, but when you're poor, those expensive areas can suffer.
-Being able to afford adequate heat in your home in the winter definitely makes life more bearable.
+Most of us take these things for granted, but when you're poor, those expensive needs can suffer.
+Being able to afford adequate heat in your home in the winter and air conditioning in the summer definitely makes life more bearable.

 1. Advertisers try to make us believe fun is happiness.

-We're a thrill-obsessed, fun-loving culture.
-We're constantly looking for new entertainment and distractions.
+We're a thrill-obsessed, fun-loving culture, constantly looking for new entertainment and distractions.
 We can't get enough of things that excite our emotions.
 Don't get me wrong.
 There's nothing wrong with movies, video games, music, and concerts.
-Relaxation is a necessary part of life, but in and of itself, it cannot bring happiness.
-It's only a component of a happy life.
+Leisure is a necessary part of life, but in and of itself, it cannot bring happiness.
+It's only one component of a happy life.
 Ask yourself this question: If I can't afford these things, does that doom me to being unhappy?
 Are these things a requirement of a happy life?
 Of course not.
-So use some discrimination.
-Don't let your happiness depend on things money can buy.
+Use your discernment.
+Don't let your happiness depend only on things money can buy.